 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?

-Continuum of Care HUD The annual homeless persons count helps to better inform the Continuant of Care 1100 number homeless individuals in the surrounding areas.
-Strengthening pedestrian connectivity within the City's six LMI Target Areas as well as between the City's river parks overlaps LWRP City of Watertown with the goals of both the Local Waterfront Revitalization LVVKP City of Watertown Program to build continued interesting the Black River and the City's goals of improving connectivity of the overall pedestrian network.
+The annual homeless persons count helps to

+Continuum of Care HUD better inform the number homeless

+individuals in the surrounding areas.

+City of Watertown Strengthening pedestrian connectivity within

+the City's six LMI Target Areas as well as

+between the City's river parks overlaps with

+LWRP the goals of both the Local Waterfront

+LVVNP Revitalization Program to build continued

+interesting the Black River and the City's

+goals of improving connectivity of the overall

+pedestrian network.